Audit-ready documentation for regulated testing environments

 The platform captures test activity, operator actions, timestamps, and supporting evidence into a single record that is intentionally finalized and cryptographically sealed.
 Once sealed, the record becomes tamper-evident and independently verifiable, without reliance on internal explanations, screenshots, or reconstructed logs.

-TestLedger is outcome-agnostic by design.
-It does not interpret results, make regulatory determinations, or replace existing quality systems.
-Its role is to ensure that records remain complete, traceable, and defensible whenever they are reviewed.
+TestLedger does not interpret results, make regulatory determinations, or replace a Quality Management System.
+Its role is to ensure records are complete, traceable, and defensible during inspection or audit.

 Built for teams accountable for regulated testing, audit readiness, and record integrity.
 Applicable to CLIA, DOT, and other regulated testing programs.